Azure/ResourceModules/modules/sql/managed-instance/encryption-protector/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |
 | [`serverKeyType`](#parameter-serverkeytype) | string | The encryption protector type like "ServiceManaged", "AzureKeyVault". |

+### Parameter: `serverKeyName`

+The name of the SQL managed instance key.

+- Required: Yes
+- Type: string

+### Parameter: `managedInstanceName`

+The name of the parent SQL managed instance.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `autoRotationEnabled`

 Key auto rotation opt-in flag.

 - Required: No
 - Type: bool
 - Default: `False`